Bison once roamed America’s Wild West, and today they are coming back thanks to bison farming.

 Thus, if someone says buffalo, they’re likely talking about American bison.

-Bison are native to North America, Water buffalos are found in South Asia while Cape buffalo are found in Africa.
+Bison are native to North America, Water buffalos are found in South Asia and Cape buffalo are found in Africa.

 Hump: Bison have one hump at the shoulders while buffalos do not.